Product distribution: the basics

 - If your cargo is valuable, it might be necessary to use a vehicle tracking system so you know exactly where it is.

-- While damage during transit is fairly common, it is usually the responsibility of the supplier to make sure cargos are adequately packaged and labelled to reduce the risk.
+- While damage during transit is fairly common, it is usually the responsibility of the supplier to make sure cargos are adequately packaged and labeled to reduce the risk.

 Modes of transport